-Hosting a website is relatively cheap, I would suggest getting one that supports SQL databases so you can install WordPress.
+Hosting a website is relatively cheap, I would suggest getting one that supports WordPress.
 WordPress is free to download, easy to use and allows you to design and manage the website yourself.
-Preferably though you should pay a designer to build the website framework for you.
+If you haven’t got experience in web design you should pay a designer to build the website framework for you.

 My biggest regret when I turned professional was to “save” money by doing my own website.
-Not only did I have to invest many hours learning, designing and coding, but the final result wasn’t as good as a professional would have done.
-This time could have been spent working on my act or networking with clients.
+Not only did I have to invest many hours learning, designing and coding; but the final result wasn’t as good as a professional would have been.

 Not only did it cost in time, but also in real income.
 I dread to think how many people saw my website and decided it looked too ‘home made’ so looked elsewhere.
-Even though I offer a professional service for corporate bookers, it didn’t look like I did.
-Just a handful of bookings would cover that cost – and I’m sure I lost more than a handful during that four year period.
+Even though I offered a professional service for corporate bookers, it didn’t look like I did.
+Just a handful of bookings would have covered the design costs – and I’m sure I lost more than a handful during that four year period.

 Keep the design clean, and in keeping with the brand (which we’ve already created in the previous article).
 Keep consistant with fonts, colours and design styles.

-This isn’t a vanity website, it’s a website to sell your services, so tell the reader what you do, how it will help them, what problem you solve and why they need to choose you.
-Regarding pictures, you need to show the client who you are, but people are more likely to book if you also have pictures of you performing, and the reactions you get.
+This isn’t a vanity website, it’s a website to sell your services; so tell the reader what you do, how it will help them, what problem you solve and why they need to choose you.
+Regarding pictures, you need to show the client who you are, but people are more likely to book if you also have pictures of you performing, and they can see the reactions you get.

 Marketing Your Magic Business: Social Media

 The great thing with social media is that it’s free.
 The bad thing with social media is that it’s free.